 If you cut a cross-section through a bone, you would first come across a thin layer of dense connective tissue.
 This is known as the Periosteum.
 It consists of two layers; an outer ‘fibrous layer’ containing mainly fibroblasts, and an inner ‘cambium layer’ containing progenitor cells.
 The progenitor cells develop into osteoblasts (the cells responsible for bone formation).
 The periosteum provides a good blood supply to the bone and a point for muscular attachment.

 Compact bone structure

 Under the periosteum is a thin layer of compact bone (often called cortical bone).
-This provides the bones strength and consists of tightly stacked layers of bone which appear to form a solid section.
+This provides the bones strength and consists of tightly stacked layers of bone that appear to form a solid section.
 However, they do contain osteons, which are like canals, providing passageways through the hard bone matrix.

 On the inside of the compact bone structure, you would find a different kind of bone, known as spongy or cancellous bone.
-This is a more porous, lightweight type of bone with an irregular arrangement of tissue which allows maximum strength.
+This is a more porous, lightweight type of bone with an irregular arrangement of tissue that allows maximum strength.
 In a long bone, this is normally found at either end of the bone, in flat or irregular bones it is a thin layer found just inside the compact bone.
 Interestingly, compact bone constitutes up to 80% of the bone’s weight, with spongy bone making up the additional 20%, despite its much larger surface area.

 Medullary cavity & bone marrow

 The centre of the bone shaft is hollow and known as the Medullary Cavity.
 This contains both red and yellow bone marrow.
-Yellow bone marrow is mainly fatty tissue, while the red bone marrow is where the majority of blood cells are produced.
+Yellow bone marrow is mainly fatty tissue, while red bone marrow is where the majority of blood cells are produced.
 This is found in higher proportions in the flat and irregular bones.